Introduction

 Stroke order and direction are very important in writing kanji.
 Note the following rules of writing kanji.

-• A horizontal stroke goes from left to right, top to bottom.
+• Horizontal strokes go from left to right, top to bottom.

 kanji character 'three' with stroke order

-• A vertical stroke goes from top to bottom, left to right.
+• Vertical strokes go from top to bottom, left to right.

 kanji character 'river' with stroke order